LifeBogger presents the Full Story of a Football Legend and Club owner who is best known by the Nickname; ‘Dave’.

 Celebrity Relationship Life with Victoria Beckham:

-His bravado and good looks offered up plenty of off-field potentials too.
+His bravado and good looks offered up plenty of off-field potential too.
 That big lady includes admirers coming to the Prestigious Old Trafford to watch him play.
-Little did he know he was been admired by one of the spice girls.
+Little did he know he had been admired by one of the spice girls.

 The media dubbed the couple “Posh and Becks”.
 He proposed to her on 24 January 1998 in a restaurant in Cheshunt, England.